nederhof/imagealign/README.md

 A suitable strategy to create points aligning the two images is as follows.
 Start with corner points.
-Choose a position in the first image near one of the corners, say the top-right corner of the top-most, right-most sign.
-Then view the second image and drag the created point similarly to the top-right corner of the top-most, right-most sign.
-Repeat, eventually adjusting points closer to the center as well.
+Choose a position in the first image near one of the corners, say the top-right corner of the top-most, right-most glyph.
+Then view the second image and drag the created point similarly to the top-right corner of the top-most, right-most glyph.
+Repeat, eventually adjusting points closer to the center as well if necessary, but it is best to try to avoid points too close together.
-Alternate between viewing the first image, the second image, or both images together.
+Alternate between viewing the first image, the second image, and both images together.